 Tax & Trade Blog

-WCO Prompts 2022 Amendments Canada’s Customs Tariff!
+WCO Prompts Amendments To Canada’s Customs Tariff in 2022!

 The World Customs Organization (“WCO”) revises its Nomenclature of Harmonized Commodity Description and Coding System used for the uniform classification of goods traded internationally (“Harmonized System” or “HS Codes”), every five years.
 This is done to adapt to technological advancements and emerging global changes.
 As this nomenclature forms the basis for the Tariff Schedules of around 211 WCO member countries worldwide (including US and Canada), these changes are important!